wordofwarning/wordofwarning.org/hab/turn/index callout.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-**Turn 2015**, our seventh annual platform for North West dancers + dance-makers, is calling for proposals.
-Taking place on **Friday 27 + Saturday 28 March 2015** at Manchester's Contact, Turn 2015 is a hÅb, Contact, Dance Manchester co-production and a greenroom legacy project.
+**Turn 2016**, our eighth annual platform for North West dancers + dance-makers, is calling for proposals.
+Taking place on **Friday 22 + Saturday 23 April 2016** at Manchester's Contact, Turn 2016 is a hÅb, Contact, Dance Manchester co-production.

 North West* dancers and dance-makers (aged 18+) are invited to submit proposals of short pieces of work, works-in-progress or extracts of longer works for inclusion in this annual event.
-To get a feel for it, have a look at the [2014 programme](/archive/2014-turn) + [gallery](/galleries/2014-turn).
+To get a feel for it, have a look at the [2014 programme](/archive/2015-turn) + [gallery](/galleries/2015-turn).

-**Closing Deadline: 5pm, Friday 9 January 2015.**
+**Closing Deadline: 5pm, Friday 15 January 2016.**

 **Turn:**
 An open submission dance platform for North West* dancers + dance-makers: